 Of course, when your teen first hears that parties, trips, and other important events are canceled, they may likely be a bit depressed or upset.
 And that’s normal.
 It’s part of the grieving process.

-Elise Guthmann, LMFT, Clinical Program Director of Evolve Ojai Residential Treatment Center for Teens, says that after a period of grief, acceptance usually follows.
+Alyson Orcena, LMFT, Executive Clinical Director of Evolve Treatment Centers, says that after a period of grief, acceptance usually follows.
 If acceptance doesn’t come, it could be because your adolescent lacks essential coping skills to deal with stress or other disappointments.

 “Many teens are in a state of debilitating pain and bitterness because they simply don’t want the current state of reality to be true,” she says.
 “They keep fighting reality and resisting the new normal.
 Such teens don’t have the distress tolerance or emotion regulation skills to learn how to accept tough situations without necessarily approving of them.
 There’s a difference.”